full control of your digital advertising. Try Free for 14 Days

 The DSP is made for those who buy ads (later on that), and the SSP is for those who sell their inventory.

 There are different types of deals possible in programmatic, but the most common is an open auction.
-In it, the demand side places their bids on a specific audience with a DSP simultaneously, and the highest bidder among them wins the impression.
-As a result, the supply side sells their ad inventory, and the auction winner can show their ad in it.
+In an open auction, the highest bidder wins each ad impression, a single instance of an ad being served to one user on one page.
+As a result, the supply side sells its ad inventory, and the auction winner can show their ad in it.

 The whole action takes less than 100 milliseconds.